samadii/ChannelAutoCaption/README.md

 # Channel Auto Caption

 This bot automatically add caption and button to any media/document sent to a channel.
-Just deploy bot and add bot as admin to a channel.

 ## Deploy to Heroku